naimkhalifa/kick-this-php-website/README.md

 ### Note

 The domain root must target the 'www' folder.
-Otherwhise url rewriting won't work and furthermore your website won't work.

-So if your url is http://example.dev and your project is located in ~naim/Code/example, it must be setup like this ~naim/Code/example/www => http://example.dev/
+To easily boot up a php server go to the 'www' folder and run php -S localhost:8888, for example.